 In 1794, Thomas Handasyd Perkins and his brother James took a risk and did business in revolutionary France.
 They sold food in revolutionary France, a seller’s market, but a tumultuous one.

-Perkins was born on Dec.
-15, 1764, to a merchant family in revolutionary Boston.
+Perkins was born in 1764, to a merchant family in revolutionary Boston.
 His father died in 1773, leaving a large family and a small estate.
 Thomas Handasyd Perkins went into business with his brother James, and in 1788 married Sarah “Sally” Elliott.
 With a modest bequest from his grandfather and his father-in-law, he amassed an enormous fortune over his lifetime.

-His first business venture was slave trading in Santo Domingo (now Haiti).
+He first went into slave trading in Santo Domingo (now Haiti).
 He then traded sea otter skins from the Pacific Northwest and opium in the China trade.

 From his merchant trading profit, Thomas Handasyd Perkins invested in New England’s industrial revolution.
 He owned the first railroad (the Granite Railway in Quincy, Mass.), holdings in textile mills in Holyoke, Lowell and Newton, Mass.; canals, railroads and lead and iron mines.

-In 1796 in Paris, Thomas and James were concerned about getting paid for the food they were selling, so they accompanied their shipment to France.
+In 1796 in Paris, Thomas and James worried about getting paid for the food they were selling, so they accompanied their shipment to France.
 While there, Thomas dined with U.S. Ambassador James Monroe, Madame Lafayette and Tom Paine, who he found to be slovenly.